Listen to this article:

-Note: This article was first published on May 24, 2016 and is being republished on November 14, 2018, Jawaharlal Nehru’s birth anniversary.
+Note: This article was first published on May 24, 2016, and was republished on May 27, 2022, Jawaharlal Nehru’s death anniversary.

 But what would India have been minus Nehru ?